zrkb/nexus/README.md

-# Laramie
+# Nexus

-> Laramie is a nice dashboard based on Laravel 5.8+ Framework
+> Nexus is an Admin Panel based on Laravel 5.8+ Framework

 ## Installation